 Acer is working alongside the Future Classroom Lab to help develop and understand how technology can be used in education and has supplied a range of powerful Predator and Nitro desktops and monitors.

-The research has investigated how gaming can be used in classrooms, and more specifically, how cooperative games can affect relationships between students.
+The research has investigated how gaming can be used in classrooms, and more specifically, how co-op games can affect relationships between students.

 Teamwork is the key to success

 “Our goal was to delve into the benefits of gaming and specifically highly co-op-based gaming within the classrooms,” explains professor Thorkild Hanghøj.
 “The kids know and love highly competitive games like CS: GO and Fortnite, but we introduced them to a more cooperation-based game, in which they need to collaborate to even have a chance of winning,” Thorkild adds.

 The choice of the title fell on Torchlight 2, a fantasy, cartoonish co-op game in which players fight against computer-controlled enemies to advance through the levels.
 It’s a simple game, yet deep, and the goal is to get through waves of enemies and defeat bosses.

 And to make things even more competitive, the teachers asked their students to turn the difficulty level to maximum.

 “If the enemy simply glances at you, you instantly die.
 Unless you work together as a team.
 That might sound like a big challenge, but it created the need for cooperation.
 It forced students to communicate and play together” says Thorkild Hanghøj.

 It was not just boys who loved the game: girls were often more analytical and better at preparing.
 They experienced the same benefits from gaming as the boys.
 On the other hand, the boys were often rushing into the fights, and only by working together, they found a way to win.

 “Normally, quiet students can hide behind others in group tasks.
 But here, they all had to work together to even beat the first level, which is quite rare at school” adds Thorkild Hanghøj.